People

 Katie MacDonald

-Katie (she/her) is a third-year student at UCLA pursuing a major in Psychology and a double minor in Musicology and Spanish.
+Katie (she/her) is a fourth-year student at UCLA pursuing a major in Psychology and a double minor in Musicology and Spanish.
 Her favorite art form is music, as it has always been an integral part of her life growing up in a family of musicians.
 She enjoys playing music (guitar, piano, and singing) and listening to a wide variety of styles from classical to psychedelic rock.
 She is very excited to be a part of the NEA Research Lab at UCLA because it perfectly combines her two greatest passions and areas of expertise–psychology and music.
 She is also passionate about mental health advocacy, and she loves how the lab not only examines the intersection between engagement with the arts and mental health, but also seeks to use this as evidence to provide holistic treatment that is accessible to all.
 After graduation, Katie hopes to do something with a similar mission to the NEA Lab and use psychology and music to help people.

 Akhil Rajidi